Author: Chelsea Caito, RD and Dr. Huber

 - Studies show that people who have a consistent bedtime and follow a consistent pattern the hour before bed experience deeper more rewarding sleep with fewer problems.

-- Avoid all electronic devise such as computers, iPad, phones with large screen as these represent a bright light right in your face that tells your brain “it’s daytime.”
+- Avoid all electronic devices such as computers, iPad, iPhones with large screen as these represent a bright light (Blue light) right in your face that tells your brain “it’s daytime.”
 Allow the brain to slow down towards the end of the day by allowing dimmer lighting to prevail and avoiding these screens.

 - Even light from alarm clocks, smoke detectors, house alarm systems, VCR’s or cable boxes can add up.
 Place a small piece of black electrical tape over them.